xkisxk/tp/docs/UserGuide.md

 have been tested, the percentage of correct answers will be displayed in the console, as well as the cards which received incorrect responses.

-Example of Usage:

-`test`
+Format: `test`

 Expected outcome:

 ### View flashcard statistics: `viewfc`
+Prints out all flashcards that have been added up to this point, including the cumulative score of all tests done for each of the flashcards.

+Format: `viewfc`

+Expected outcome:

 ### View test statistics: `viewtest`
+Prints the results for a particular test index or for all tests, depending on argument that follows the `viewtest` command.

+Format: `viewtest <index>` or `viewtest all`

+Expected outcome:

 ### Review flashcards: `review`
+Enter review mode, which is the same as test mode except that the cards tested will be the cards that the user got wrong on more than 50% of the tests.

 Format: `review`
-Enter review mode, which is the same as test mode except that the cards tested will be the cards that the user got wrong on more than 50% of the tests.

-Example of usage:

-`review`

 Expected outcome: